htinlinnag1993/task-management-rest-api/README.md

     -   Set up set up typescript support for type-checking and pre-Commit/pre-Submit hooks on pull requests for CI/CD.
 This static analysis will help us achieve less bugs, less runtime errors and less system runtime.
 We will have a better smoother CI/CD workflow and achieve higher availability in our system.
 -   **Set Up Branch Protection Rules on Master Branch**: To protect master branch (and possibly future branches such as dev, pre-prod, etc.), set up rules & policies in place on GitHub for future collaboration.
 -   **Document our REST API using Swagger**: Document all of our endpoints and API using **Swagger**.
+-   **Log Aggregation Setup**: Logs are being saved to a local file now.
+It is better to centralize all logs to one remote place such as in the cloud.
+Setting up tools such as Logtail to manage our stored logs and aggregate insights to draw insights out would be the next step.